 What Is Alpha-Lipoic Acid?

-ALA can be found in foods including yeast, liver, broccoli and potatoes however these foods do not seem to substantially increase free ALA in the body.
+It can also be found in food sources such as yeast, liver, broccoli, spinach and peas.
+However, as we age, the amount of Lipoic acid in the body declines and these foods do not seem to substantially increase free ALA in the body.

-This is a crucial process for disease prevention and the promotion of healthy longevity.
-It is a significant factor in fighting infections and preventing damage to the organs and tissues from oxidative stress.
+This is a crucial process, thought to be implicated in many age related diseases and is a significant factor in fighting aging, infections and preventing damage to the organs and tissues.

 Alpha-Lipoic Acid Anti-Oxidant Effects